 Retired and Senior Volunteer Program (RSVP)

-The most recent data from the program shows that in 2012-13 there were 36 RSVP programs funded by New York State, with almost 1,400 volunteers providing 128,000 hours of service to various projects across the state at an estimated value of more than $2.5 million.
+The most recent data from the program shows that in 2013-14 there were 34 RSVP programs funded by New York State, with more than 1,100 volunteers providing almost 134,000 hours of service to various projects across the state at an estimated value of more than $2.6 million.
 These volunteers play a key role in supporting the network of 59 Area Agencies on Aging (AAAs) and hundreds of other community agencies in New York.

 RSVP promotes the engagement of older persons as community resources in planning for community improvement and in delivery of volunteer services.
 The goals of RSVP are to:

-- Develop a sound, locally controlled senior volunteer program with continuing community support.
+- Develop a sound, locally controlled senior volunteer program with continuing community support, and

 - Work together with agencies and organizations involved in the fields of aging and voluntarism.